cermati/coding-convention/readme.md

 // Bad
 // ------------
 // My gosh, 2 nested statements, the business logic is
-// wrapped with 2 levels of curly brackets :scream: if (valid) {
+// wrapped within 2 levels of curly brackets :scream: if (valid) {
   if (discount != 0) {
       // Logic here